 Some people remember names, others never forget a face.
 A select few of us even recall our online passwords.
 Rob Jones, though, has an uncanny memory for car number plates.
 Hey, we all need a party trick.

-Rob knows the registration marks of every car he’s ever owned, from the MG Midget he bought after passing his test to the SEAT Leon Cupra he drives today.
-And one of those remembered registrations – FGF 113C – led to an emotional reunion with the car he owned 40 years ago.
+Rob knows the registration marks of every car he’s ever owned, from the MG Midget he bought after passing his test to the Seat Leon Cupra he drives today.
+And one of those remembered registrations – FGF 113C – led to an emotional reunion with the car he owned 44 years ago.

 Made in Dagenham

 Seeking inspiration, the team visited Ford’s heritage workshop in Dagenham.
-Their mission: to drive the GT’s big brother – the legendary Lotus Cortina.
+Their mission: to drive the GT’s big brother: the legendary Lotus Cortina.
 Rob nearly fell off his sofa.
-This immaculate white-and-green classic, hailed by Tim as “a sensation of the era”, wore the same number plate as a Lotus Cortina he’d bought in 1976.
+The immaculate white-and-green classic, hailed by Tim as “a sensation of the era”, had the same number plate as a Lotus Cortina he’d bought in 1976.